-The Work Health and Safety Regulation requires building managers to address fire safety issues in a healthcare facility through safety and evacuation training.
+The Work Health and Safety Regulation requires building managers to address fire safety issues in a healthcare facility through safety and Healthcare Centre Evacuation Training.
 The main purpose of fire safety training is to equip all concerned persons with the knowledge on fire hazards, responding to emergencies and fighting a fire.
 When establishing your plan, consider these points as a good start.

 Fire Safety and Training Guidelines

 Healthcare fire safety training is mandatory for all health and safety representatives in the premises.
 The process consists of the following guidelines: